WardPearce/SourceQueryBot/README.md

 # About
 Utilizing DN.H Source Query API. displays map, player count &amp; ip what refreshes at a set interval.
+Any offline servers will be displayed with the IP and Status.

 ### To Do:
+- Create a hosted version of the bot to work across multiple servers.
 - Implment a method for avoiding character limits.

 # Preview